alhan12/Tec_project/README.md

 The project consist of 5 questions about the CO2 emission throughout the world and study the impact of many varaibles.
 ## Package
-pip install numpy pandas matplotlib seaborn wbgapi scikit-learn
+pip install numpy pandas matplotlib seaborn wbgapi scikit-learn plotly

 ## Question 1